michalfita/michalfita/README.md

   * [atsamx7x-pac](https://github.com/atsams-rs/atsamx7x-pac) which is Peripheral Access Crate (PAC) separated from below
   * [atsamx7x-rust](https://github.com/atsams-rs/atsamx7x-rust) which is now only a HAL crate
 * [packer-plugin-cross](https://github.com/michalfita/packer-plugin-cross) which is hard fork of [mkaczanowski/packer-builder-arm](https://github.com/mkaczanowski/packer-builder-arm) filling up gaps in the original

+I authored following (sub)projects:
+* [apt-sources]([https://github/]([https://github.com/jelmer/deb822-rs](https://github.com/jelmer/deb822-rs/tree/master/apt-sources) which is a crate to deal with DEB822 style `.source` files used by APT to recognize repositories with Debian packages.

 ## Technical Skills